MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Mapper

-DB mapper are like other mappers in the project they are mapping entity objects to DBDTO objects and vise versa. check out [MovieMappers](db/src/main/java/com/khoshnaw/db/mapper/MovieMappers.kt) as an example.
+DB mappers are like other mappers in the project they are mapping entity objects to DBDTO objects and vice versa. check out [MovieMappers](db/src/main/java/com/khoshnaw/db/mapper/MovieMappers.kt) as an example.

 ```